 Since this recipe is messy, it’s best to make it in advance before the kids are ready to play in it.

-I like to start with a ratio of 2 parts of corn starch and ½ part water.
-The water always goes a little farther than you think it will, so start slowly and keep adding.
+I like to start with a ratio of 2 parts of corn starch and .75-1 part water.
+The water always goes a little farther than you think but can be remedied by adding more cornstarch.

 Dye your water, rather than the entire mixture, and it will turn green without a lot of struggling while you are stirring the mixture.